This is a photo of LaReeca Rucker

 Rucker completed the Knight Center for Journalism in the Americas online course Building Bots for Journalism: Software You Talk With.
 The class was led by John Keefe from the news site Quartz, who discussed bot technology used in SMS text, Amazon Alexa, Google Home and Facebook Messenger.
 The course taught the basics of writing code for a bot that responds to readers like a human through text or speech using RiveScript, an AI scripting language.
 She coded and deployed her own bot.

-She serves as the campus leader of the Society of Professional Journalists and Investigative Reporters and Editors organizations, and as regional SPJ Judge for the Excellence in Journalism competition.
+She has served as the campus leader of the Society of Professional Journalists and Investigative Reporters and Editors organizations, and as regional SPJ Judge for the Excellence in Journalism competition.

 Her work with Oxford Stories was recognized in 2018 in a report called Ideas for Teaching Diversity by the Association for Education in Journalism and Mass Communication as a notable submission for the Standing Committee on Teaching annual competition.
 The submission discussed an OxfordStories.net project related to the 50th anniversary of the assassination of Dr. Martin Luther King Jr. Students were asked to interview and write stories about senior citizens who lived through the Civil Rights Era, giving them hands-on experience as social justice reporters.